py5coding/py5book/reference/py5surface_set_title.rst

 Set the Sketch window's title.
 This will typically appear at the window's title bar.
 The default window title is "Sketch".

+This method provides the same functionality as :doc:`sketch_window_title`.

 Underlying Processing method: PSurface.setTitle

 Syntax